What are dynamic scoring and dynamic analysis?

 For many years, however, CBO and JCT budget scores did not account for the secondary impact on employment, gross domestic product, and other macroeconomic measures.
 The agencies often analyzed those macroeconomic impacts separately in what is called dynamic analysis, but did not include their feedback effects in official scores.
 An exception is immigration reform scoring: the effects on population and labor force are so direct that CBO and JCT did account for them.

-In 2015, Congress adopted new budget rules that required dynamic scoring in certain cases.
-CBO and JCT now include macroeconomic feedback in official scores if proposed legislation has a sufficiently large budget impact (more than 0.25 percent of gross domestic product in any year in the budget window, equivalent to about $54 billion in 2019) or if a budget committee chair requests it.
-These rules cover major tax and mandatory spending proposals; an unresolved question is how these rules might also apply to investments, like infrastructure and education, funded through discretionary spending.
+In 2023, the House of Representatives adopted a rule that required dynamic scoring in certain cases.
+CBO and JCT must now include macroeconomic feedback in official scores of legislation pending before the House if it has a sufficiently large budget impact (more than 0.25 percent of gross domestic product in any year in the budget window, equivalent to about $66 billion in 2023) or if the Budget Committee chair (for spending legislation) or the Joint Committee on Taxation chair or vice chair (for tax legislation) requests it.
+This rule was also in effect for all of Congress from 2015 to 2018,

 For dynamic scoring, CBO and JCT prepare conventional, nondynamic scores of proposed legislation and then use economic models to identify any short- or long-run effects on the overall economy.
 The agencies then estimate the budget effects of those macroeconomic feedbacks.
 The agencies have long done dynamic analyses of major legislation, using multiple models and parameter estimates.
 A major difference with dynamic scoring is that it distills multiple estimates down to the single set of estimates the budget process requires.